DavidTheArduinoFighter/StockMarket/README.md

 #### 4. Build the Library
-- Open the terminal in PyCharm and run the following commands (paste and hit enter):
+- Open the terminal in derictory of project (colud be also in PyCharm) and run the following commands (paste and hit enter):

     ```
     pip install -r requirements.txt